M4NU5/Personal_Website/content/blog/tech/a-ballad-of-lament/index.md

 category:
   - Story Time
 tags:
-  - Ballad
+  - Rant
-description:
+description: An epic, satirical tale of engineers resisting a Confluence-to-SharePoint migration.
+Insightful, hilarious, and painfully relatable for every tech team.
 cover:
   image: A_dramatic_landscape.jpg
   alt: A_dramatic_landscape.jpg
 ---

 Engineers have a curious relationship with their tools.
 Take Confluence, a platform many love to hate.
 It’s clunky, inconsistent, and often a source of frustration.
-As engineers curse its name when they’re forced to hunt through disorganized pages or wrestle with broken permissions.
+As engineers curse its name when they’re forced to hunt through disorganised pages or wrestle with broken permissions.

 But even in our disdain, there is a kind of grim acceptance.
-Confluence, for all its flaws, is a familiar beast—predictable in its chaos, manageable with enough effort and has some features that we come to enjoy like markdown support and imbedded graphs.
+Confluence, for all its flaws, is a familiar beast—predictable in its chaos, manageable with enough effort and has some features that we come to enjoy like markdown support and embedded graphs.
 What engineers often forget, however, is the immutable law of systems: there is always something worse out there.

 For as much as engineers loathe Confluence, there are tools that stalk the executive hallways looking for its next unsuspecting victim.